Shopify/react-native-skia/docs/docs/getting-started/headless.md

 ## GPU Acceleration

+React Native Skia relies on the [OffscreenCanvas API](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas) to support GPU-Accelerated offscreen surfacs.
-To benefit from the GPU acceleration, you can provide a polyfill of the [OffscreenCanvas API](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas) that supports WebGL.
+This means, that to benefit from the GPU acceleration, you will need to provide a polyfill of the [OffscreenCanvas API](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas) on Node.
-Below is an implementation we use ourselves with [headless-gl](https://github.com/stackgl/headless-gl).
+Below is our own OffScreenCanvas polyfill implementation that relies on WebGL using [headless-gl](https://github.com/stackgl/headless-gl).

 ```tsx
 // Here we use gl for headless webgl support.